cmrf-osu/cmrf.org.ohio-state.edu/README.md

 ### Madrigal page modes

 The madrigal page has several modes.
-The active mode is set by changing the value of `$madrigal_status` in `includes/dates.php`:
+The active mode is set by changing the value of `$season` in `includes/dates.php`:

 * thisyear
 	* Once we have a Madrigal date